 But we will not stand by while those in authority — and their cheerleaders — censor and stifle this debate, brush aside some of the occurrences of the last few years with a breezy “never mind” while at the same time rushing to impose the next set of half-baked, inappropriate, economically damaging or downright harmful measures that got dreamed up in a think tank or focus group.
 It must be possible to do better than this.
 Our children’s futures depend on it.

-We invite you to read the first 3 updated chapters of our initial evidence review:
+We invite you to read the updated chapters of our initial evidence review:

 - Variants of SARS-CoV-2 and the Futility of Border Closures

 - Natural vs vaccine immunity: which is safer or more protective?

 - Living with Covid: What does this mean for those in adult social care?